Kinovea/kinovea-docs/source/observation/playback_ui.rst

 - Goes forward one frame.
 - Goes to the end of the video or working zone.

+The playback loops to the start when it reaches the end of the video or working zone.

+Navigation
+**********

+It is also possible to move in the video using the following:

+- Scrolling with the mouse wheel to move forward and backward.
+- The arrow keys on the keyboard to move frame by frame.
+- The Page up and Page down keys to jump 10% forward.
+- The home and end keys to jump to the start and end.

 7. Export controls
 ------------------
 The export controls provide ways to export videos and images of the current file.